zhongyi-zhang/open-service-broker-azure/contrib/cf/README.md

 **IMPORTANT**: The default values for `CRYPTO_AES256_KEY`, `BASIC\_AUTH\_USERNAME`, and `BASIC\_AUTH\_PASSWORD` should never be used in production environments.

+## (Optional) Additional Steps for Azure Stack Cloud

+1. Get the management endpoint from your Azure Stack admin.
+E.g. https://management.shanghai.azurestack.corp.microsoft.com

+1. Add two more environment variables for Azure Stack in your `manifest.yml`.

+    ```
+    AZURE_ENVIRONMENT: AzureStackCloud
+    AZURE_RESOURCE_MANAGER_ENDPOINT: <YOUR RESOURCE MANAGER ENDPOINT>
+    ```

+1. If you are using Azure Stack selfhost environment, the IP address of the management endpoint is private.
+By default, the access to private networks is blocked by default application security groups (ASGs).
+You need to create ASG for the selfhost management endpoint IP.

+    1. Get the IP address of the management endpoint.
+E.g.

+        ```
+        dig management.shanghai.azurestack.corp.microsoft.com
+        ```

+    1. Create ASG.

+        ```
+        cat >> ~/my-asg.json << EOF
+        [
+          {
+            "protocol": "tcp",
+            "destination": "<IP-ADDRESS>",
+            "ports": "443",
+            "log": true,
+            "description": "Allow https traffic to Shanghai selfhost"
+          }
+        ]
+        EOF
+        cf create-security-group my-asg ~/my-asg.json
+        cf bind-running-security-group my-asg
+        ```

 ## Push the broker to Cloud Foundry

 Once you have added the necessary environment variables to the CF manifest, you can simply push the broker: